All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 One more point from Dr. Gillett that deserves emphasis: the biggest variable in peptide outcomes is not the peptide itself.
 It is the lifestyle context in which the peptide is used.
 A growth hormone secretagogue in someone who sleeps six hours a night, trains sporadically, and eats poorly will produce mediocre results.
 The same peptide in someone who consistently sleeps 7-8 hours, trains with progressive overload four times per week, and eats 1 gram of protein per pound of lean body mass will produce dramatically better outcomes.
 The peptide amplifies whatever your lifestyle is already doing.
 If your lifestyle is not optimized, fix that first.

 Derek and Dr. Gillett also briefly discuss the economic reality of peptide therapy.
-A comprehensive protocol with GH secretagogues, healing peptides, and regular lab monitoring can easily cost $400-$800 per month when sourced from legitimate compounding pharmacies.
+A thorough protocol with GH secretagogues, healing peptides, and regular lab monitoring can easily cost $400-$800 per month when sourced from legitimate compounding pharmacies.
 That is a significant expense that needs to be weighed against the realistic expected benefit.
 For someone recovering from a specific injury, a defined 8-12 week protocol may be worth the investment.
 For someone using peptides as general optimization without a specific target, the cost-benefit math is less favorable, and the money might be better spent on a personal trainer, a sleep specialist, or better food.

 Interested in GLP-1 or peptide therapy?

-Get matched with a licensed physician who can help you decide if it is right for you.
+Get matched with licensed-provider review to help decide if it is right for you.

 Free Assessment